CollaboraOnline/online/README.CONTRIBUTING.md

 An alternative is to have much of this information in a (public) issue, refer to that issue and have a short commit message.
 That works better e.g. when using images to demonstrate the problem.

+## Coding style

+There is not really any serious rationale why the code ended up being written in the style it is... but unless you plan to change some style detail completely and consistently all over, please keep to the style of the existing code when editing.

+The style is roughly as follows, in rough order of importance:

+- Source code files should have unix line terminators (LF)

+### C++

+- As in LibreOffice, no hard TABs in source files.
+Only spaces.
+  Indentation step is four columns.

+- As in LibreOffice, the braces `{` and `}` of the block of `if`, `switch`, and `while` statements go on separate lines.

+- Following Poco conventions, non-static member variables are prefixed with an underscore.
+Static members have a CamelCase name.

+- Do use C++20.
+When writing new code, prefer C++ Standard Library over Poco classes and functions.

+- Always prefer the C++ wrapped version of a C library API.
+I.e. include `<cstring>` instead of `<string.h>`, use `std::memcpy()` instead of `memcpy()`, etc.

+- Use std:: prefix for all std API, i.e. don't ever do `using std;`.
+But it's OK to use `using Poco::Foo;` all over.
+Maybe that is not a good idea?
+But please no `using` in headers.

+- Member functions use `camelCaseWithInitialLowerCase` instead of `CamelCaseWithInitialUpperCase`.

+- No kind of Hungarian prefixes.

+- `return` - is not a function; but a statement - it doesn't need extra ()

+- Use `auto` in the following cases only:

+  - iterators

+  - range-based for loops

+  - the type is spelled out in the same line already (e.g. initializing from a cast or a function that has a single type parameter)

+  In other cases it makes the code more readable to still spell out the type explicitly.

+### JavaScript

+- Indent code with TABs.

+- For new code, use TypeScript.

+## Security credential related changes

+- Instead of the usual one, two reviews are needed.

+- Instead of just choosing the 'approve' option on GitHub, please add your explicit sign-off to the commit message when you review.